ZacWalk/http-sys-bench/README.md

 # http-sys-bench
-A HTTP Server API app to run performance tests.
+A Windows 'HTTP Server API' app to run performance tests.
 Written in C++.

 Uses a server process and load test process to run testing.
 Typical output on my machine: